Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

-Figure~\ref{fig:FigIV} shows the temporal evolution of the piles with $\mathrm{Pe}_g \sim 264$ following tilts to $\theta_{\mathrm{start}}$ ranging from \SI{5}{\degree} to \SI{2}{\degree}, each monitored over one week.
-Flows initiated at \SI{5}{\degree} and \SI{4}{\degree} persist throughout this period without stopping, whereas piles tilted to $\theta_{\mathrm{start}} = \SI{3}{\degree}$ comes to arrest after approximately three days, reaching a finite angle of repose $\theta_r \approx \SI{2.6}{\degree}$.
+Figure~\ref{fig:FigIV} shows the temporal evolution of the piles with $\mathrm{Pe}_g \approx 264$ following tilts to $\theta_{\mathrm{start}}$ ranging from \SI{5}{\degree} to \SI{2}{\degree}, each monitored over one week.
+Flows initiated at \SI{5}{\degree} and \SI{4}{\degree} do not reach an arrested state during this time period.
+Piles tilted to $\theta_{\mathrm{start}} = \SI{3}{\degree}$ stop flowing after approximately three days, reaching a finite angle of repose $\theta_r \approx \SI{2.6}{\degree}$.
 Consistently, when the piles are tilted to \SI{2}{\degree}, no measurable relaxation is observed over a week.
-These observations provide direct experimental evidence for a non-zero angle of repose, intermediate between the vanishing angle observed at low $\mathrm{Pe}_g$ (as in Fig.~\ref{fig:FigIII}) and the minimal expected value $\theta_\mathrm{ath} \approx \SI{5.8}{\degree}$ in the athermal limit.
+These observations provide direct experimental evidence for a non-zero angle of repose, intermediate between the vanishing angle observed at low $\mathrm{Pe}_g$ (as in Fig.~\ref{fig:FigIII}) and the minimal expected value $\theta_\mathrm{ath} \approx \SI{5.8}{\degree}$ in the limit of granular systems without thermal creep.